 Snack feeding, also known as grazing, refers to small, frequent feeds.
-If your bottle-fed baby has developed an eating pattern where they want a few ounces of baby formula every hour or two during the day and night, it may be because they do not take enough baby formula to enable them to feel satisfied.
+Suppose your bottle-fed baby has developed an eating pattern where they want a few ounces of European baby formula every hour or two days and nights.
+In that case, it may be because they do not take enough baby formula to enable them to feel satisfied.

-If your little one is snack feeding it may be time to reevaluate bottle habits and to make a change for the health and happiness of both you and your baby.
+If your little one is snack feeding, it may be time to reevaluate bottle habits and make a change for the health and happiness of both you and your baby.

-It is important to note that the snack feeding pattern of bottle feeding is not harmful to babies.
-Snack feeding differs from underfeeding in that the baby consumes enough formula over a 24-hour period to maintain healthy growth.
+It is important to note that the snack-feeding pattern of bottle feeding is not harmful to babies.
+Snack feeding differs from underfeeding in that the baby consumes enough formula over 24 hours to maintain healthy growth.

-Even though the form of baby bottle feeding is technically not a problem, parents often find it time consuming, frustrating, and costly as there is a lot of formula wasted.
+Even though baby bottle feeding is technically not a problem, parents often find it time-consuming, frustrating, and costly, as a lot of formula is wasted.

-The good news - with a little consistency and a few changes, bottle feeding grazing can easily be changed.
+The good news is that bottle-feeding grazing can easily be changed with a little consistency and a few changes.

-Snack feeding in bottle fed babies usually occurs because infant reflexes and behavioral cues are often mistaken as signs of hunger.
+Snack feeding in bottle-fed babies usually occurs because infant reflexes and behavioral cues are mistaken as signs of hunger.

 When a baby is offered a bottle of formula every hour or two, they soon will become accustomed to taking only enough to last for an hour or two.

-A tired baby can become too weary to complete the feed.
-If your baby goes to sleep during a feed, put the baby over your shoulder, rub their back, and stroke their head, legs, and tummy.
-This can help to wake your baby up and complete the feeding.
+A tired baby can become too weary to finish eating.
+If your baby goes to sleep during a meal, put the baby over your shoulder, rub their back, and stroke their head, legs, and tummy.
+A simple movement like this can help to wake your baby up and complete the feeding.

-If the baby bottle ring is screwed on too tightly or the baby bottle nipple size is incorrect your baby will have to work too hard at feeding.
+If the baby bottle ring is screwed on too tightly or the baby bottle’s nipple size is incorrect, your baby will have to work too hard at feeding.

-Built up pressure within the bottle due to problems can make it increasingly hard for your baby to eat and can easily make your little one tired or frustrated and they will give up before being completely full.
+Built-up pressure within the bottle due to problems can make it increasingly complex for your baby to eat and can easily make your little one tired or frustrated, and they will give up before being full.

-It is exceedingly difficult to feed a hungry, overstimulated baby, because many times they are inconsolable and crying.
+It is challenging to feed a hungry, overstimulated baby, because many times they are inconsolable and crying.

 Baby Bottle Feeding

-As your baby grows, he or she can eat more at each feeding and may go for longer stretches between feedings.
-You will also notice that your baby is starting to sleep longer at night.
+As your baby grows, they can eat more at each feeding and may go for longer stretches between feedings.
+You'll also notice that your baby is starting to sleep longer at night.

 Enabling your baby to get the amount of sleep needed for proper growth and development will ensure a healthy appetite when the baby is awake.

-The perfect baby bottle feeding begins with making sure the baby bottle of formula is prepared properly and all baby bottle pieces are in perfect working order.
-Only then can you feel confident to encourage your baby to take as much milk as possible within a 45-minute period.
+The perfect baby bottle feeding begins with ensuring the baby bottle of formula is prepared correctly, and all baby bottle pieces are in perfect working order.
+Only then can you feel confident to encourage your baby to take as much milk as possible within a 45-minute time frame.

 Stop as soon as your baby is not interested in the bottle of baby formula.
-Do not try to make your infant take more than the amount needed to fill their tummies.
+Do not make your infant take more than needed to fill their tummies.
 The aim is for better habits, not overeating.

-To extend the time between feeds, it is best to try to introduce as little other changes as possible and make any extensions gradually over a number of days.
+To extend the time between feeds, it is best to try to introduce as few other changes as possible and make any extensions gradually over several days.
 Try distractions that do not overstimulate but gently engage.
 Do not push your baby to the point where they become upset.

-As your baby adjust to going a little longer between feeds, she will gradually take more baby formula and you can continue to extend the time until achieving a three to four hourly feeding pattern.
+As your baby gets used to going a little longer between feeds, she will gradually take more baby formula, and you can continue to extend the time until achieving a three to four-hourly feeding pattern.